 $handler = new My_Ipn_Handler();

 That’s all!
-I’m sorry it took so long to get this tutorial written, but hopefully someone can find it useful.
-I have learned a lot writing it at least!
-Please leave a comment if it was helpful, if it wasn’t helpful, if there are mistakes, typos, or if you just want to say thank you
+Hopefully someone find this useful.
+Learned a lot writing it at least!
+Please leave a comment if it was helpful, if it wasn’t helpful, if there are mistakes, typos, etc. 🙂